Fengjin Hao, Yueqin Feng and Yifu Guan* Pages 37 - 43 ( 7 )

 Conclusion: TAT-EGFP-HSC expressed in vitro has neural guidance function and can carry large proteins across the cell membrane without influencing the biological activity.

-Botulinum toxin, Heavy chain, TAT, Transmembrane, CNS Delivery.
+Botulinum toxin, Heavy chain, TAT, transmembrane, CNS delivery, central disease.

 Department of Biochemistry and Molecular Biology, China Medical University, Shenyang, Liaoning, 110122, Department of Ultrasound, the First Affiliated Hospital of China Medical University, Shenyang, Liaoning, 110001, Department of Biochemistry and Molecular Biology, China Medical University, Shenyang, Liaoning, 110122